quang-do-se/aws-certs/devops/tmp/study.md

 - When the requirement is to process data or stream data in NEAR REAL TIME, `Kinesis` must be strongly considered.
 "REAL TIME" usually points to `Kinesis`.

+- Lambda has a timeout of 15 minutes.

 ----------

 ## Review